 We have realised many of the world’s significant bridges.
 In the 1970s we spanned the Benue River to re-connect the north-east region of Nigeria cut off by annual floods.
 Since, the Øresund Link, which joins Sweden and Denmark, was completed ahead of schedule and on budget.
 Hong Kong’s Stonecutter Bridge, the world’s second longest cable-stayed span, was designed to withstand typhoon winds during construction and operation.

 Major bridges today are increasingly sophisticated.
 We draw on Arup’s deep expertise in fundamentals such as wind engineering and seismic design as well as security, lighting, intelligent transport and more.

-In a joint venture to design, develop and project-manage the Forth Replacement Crossing, Scotland’s largest infrastructure project in a generation, our integrated bridge team incorporates diverse skills including project finance, procurement, environmental, marine, geotechnics, landscaping, electrical, and mechanical disciplines.
+In a joint venture to design, develop and project-manage the Queensferry Crossing, Scotland’s largest infrastructure project in a generation, our integrated bridge team incorporates diverse skills including project finance, procurement, environmental, marine, geotechnics, landscaping, electrical, and mechanical disciplines.

 Realising landmark bridge designs

 Arup brings aesthetic integrity and technical virtuosity in bridge design within reach for our clients.